sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-execute-workflow-json.rst

 As the first step, export the workflow as JSON files and upload to a DBFS folder.

-The workflow might be a spark/scala workflow or a pyspark workflow.
+The workflow might be a Spark/Scala workflow or a PySpark workflow.

-Running Scala Workflows
+Run Scala Workflows
 ---------------

-Upload the fire core jar
+Upload the Fire Core Jar
 ++++++++++++++++++++++